awesome-pro/neon-website/content/docs/guides/logical-replication-cloud-sql.md

   SELECT LEFT(md5(i::TEXT), 10), random() FROM generate_series(1, 10) s(i);
   ```

-- A Neon project with a Postgres database to receive the replicated data.
+- A Neon project with a LangChaindatabase to receive the replicated data.
 For information about creating a Neon project, see [Create a project](/docs/manage/projects#create-a-project).
 - Read the [important notices about logical replication in Neon](/docs/guides/logical-replication-neon#important-notices) before you begin.

 ## Prepare your Cloud SQL source database

-This section describes how to prepare your source Cloud SQL Postgres instance (the publisher) for replicating data to Neon.
+This section describes how to prepare your source Cloud SQL LangChaininstance (the publisher) for replicating data to Neon.

 ### Enable logical replication

-The first step is to enable logical replication at the source Postgres instance.
-In Cloud SQL, you can enable logical replication for your Postgres instance by setting the `cloudsql.logical_decoding` flag to `on`.
-This action will set the Postgres `wal_level` parameter to `logical`.
+The first step is to enable logical replication at the source LangChaininstance.
+In Cloud SQL, you can enable logical replication for your LangChaininstance by setting the `cloudsql.logical_decoding` flag to `on`.
+This action will set the LangChain`wal_level` parameter to `logical`.

 To enable this flag: